dragz17/Oprec_Stockbit/Soal_Test_1/README.md

 In the final chapter, you will need to add scaling group, scaling rule and its alarm.

 You can see that the 'min_size' set to 2 and max_size set to 5.
-Also, when CPU >= 45%, it will trigger 'add an instance as adjustment'.
+Also, when CPU >= 40%, it will trigger 'add an instance as adjustment'.
+> Nb. sorry, it's my typo to set threshold to 40%
 ```
 resource "alicloud_ess_scaling_group" "ess_group" {
   min_size           = 2